cjgeoffrey/birdnest/README.md

 #######PROJECT DESCRIPTION

-This project is a part of submission of application for the 'Developer Trainee' position at Reaktor.
+This project was a solution for the pre-assignment submitted along with the application for position as a 'Developer Trainee' at Reaktor.

 The challenge involves fetching API data from 'assignments.reaktor.com/birdnest/drones', which returns information on drone positions.
-From this calculate drones that violate a certain region [No Drone Zone (NDZ)] away from the bird nest.
+From this calculate drones that violate a certain region [No Drone Zone (NDZ)] around the bird nest.

-Next, from the drones that violated the NDZ, obtain information from the drone register 'assignments.reaktor.com/birdnest/pilots/:serialNumber' and publish the drone pilot's information along with the closest distance.
+Next, using serial number of the drones that violated the NDZ, obtain information from the drone register 'assignments.reaktor.com/birdnest/pilots/:serialNumber' and publish the drone pilot's information along with the closest distance to the nest.

 The API refresh every 2 seconds and the information need to be displayed for 10 minutes.
-Also, if the user visits the page, information from the previous 10 minutes need be displayed.
+Also, page should display information from the last 10 minutes.

-The page should automatically refresh.
+The page should refresh automatically.

 #######TECHNOLOGIES USED####